pkumod/gStore/docs/USAGE.md

 // output information of a database cout << answer << std::endl;

-// unload this databse
+// unload this database
 gc.unload("lubm", "root", "123456");

+// show all databases already built and if they are loaded gc.show();

+// show statistical information of a loaded database
+gc.monitor("lubm");

-//add a user(with username: Jack, passwor: 2) answer = gc.user("add_user", "root", "123456", "Jack", "2");
+//add a user(with username: Jack, password: 2) answer = gc.user("add_user", "root", "123456", "Jack", "2");

 //add privilege to user Jack(add_query, add_load, add_unload)